-(b) As from 2020, the Board is paid in arrears (25% in October 2020 and 75% in April 2021).
-The Nestlé S.A. shares equivalent to 50% of the annual remuneration will be delivered at the end of the Board year in April 2021.
-They will be valued at the closing price of the share on the SIX Swiss Exchange on the ex-dividend date 2021.
-The actual number of shares delivered will be published in the Compensation Report 2021.
+(b) The Board is paid in arrears (25% in October 2021 and 75% in April 2022).
+The Nestlé S.A. shares equivalent to 50% of the annual remuneration will be delivered at the end of the Board year in April 2022.
+They will be valued at the closing price of the share on the SIX Swiss Exchange on the ex-dividend date 2022.
+The actual number of shares delivered will be published in the Compensation Report 2022.
+In 2021, 51 331 shares have been delivered to the Board.

 (c) Since Company contributions to social security are based on full earnings, whereas benefits are capped, only contributions that lead to future benefits are included.
-The additional cost to the Company taking into account full social security employer contributions is CHF 147 792 in 2020.
-For details of additional fees, see page 39.
+The additional cost to the Company taking into account full social security employer contributions is CHF 141 989 in 2021.
+For details of additional fees, see page 41.